NXTProduct/TUNet/README.md

 ```

 # 1. Results
 Our model achieved a significant gain over baselines in both objective and subjective tests.
-Here, we show subjective scores based on Microsoft's [DNSMOS](https://github.com/microsoft/DNS-Challenge/tree/master/DNSMOS).
+Here, we include the predicted mean-opion-score (MOS) using Microsoft's [DNSMOS](https://github.com/microsoft/DNS-Challenge/tree/master/DNSMOS) Azure service.
 Please refer to our paper for more benchmarks.

 | Model | DNSMOS |
 | -------- | -------- |